Tuesday, April 7, 2015

 ANSWER: (c).

 EXPLANATION: A dimensionless quantity may or may not have a unit.
-For example, the angle has a unit as radian, but it is a dimensionless quantity while specific gravity is also dimensionless but unitless.
-Hence the option (c).
+For example, the angle has a unit as a radian, but it is a dimensionless quantity, while specific gravity is also dimensionless but unitless.
+Hence, the option (c).

 5. A unitless quantity